InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

 3. While building SoftwareGuideLatex, you might find that the DVI and the PS documents built fine.
 However on windows, you might not be able to succefully build the PDF.
-   This is a known issue with ps2pdf.exe on some versions on MikTex.
-Either update your version or, manually invoke the build rule as
+   Just invoke the command manually from the cmd prompt as
       c:\texmf\miktex\bin\ps2pdf.exe SoftwareGuide.ps
    For some reason,
       c:\texmf\miktex\bin\ps2pdf.exe -dPDFSETTINGS=/screen -r600 SoftwareGuide.ps
    does not seem to work.
-(This generates screen sized PDF's)

 -------------------------------------------------------------------------------